 Sherlock at Work

-Sherlock Cloud was established to provide managed services to meet the secure computing and data management needs of our academic, government, and industry customers.
+Sherlock was established to provide managed services to meet the secure computing and data management needs of our academic, government, and industry customers.
 Our approach involves building the solution, managing the software and hardware platform, and the necessary management processes that govern it.
 Our comprehensive solution portfolio is a proven resource, and we strongly believe our intangibles, namely our superb team, experience, and knowledge, provide our customers with an edge.
 We work together with our customers to jointly solve problems and create an environment that not only meets, but surpasses, their needs.

-As we look into the future, Sherlock Cloud is launching a series of innovative solutions under its Innovation Accelerator Platform series.
+As we look into the future, Sherlock is launching a series of innovative solutions under its Innovation Accelerator Platform series.
 These services will offer fit-for-purpose, turnkey solutions spanning big data management, analytics and data science.